 For PCS arrangements that include specified or committed upgrades for which the Company has not established VSOE of fair value, all revenue is deferred and accounted for as described above.
+Once all upgrade obligations have been delivered, all revenue is recognized ratably over the remaining life of the PCS arrangement.

 In fiscal year 2006, the Company began selling PCS contracts that only provide for upgrades when and if they become available.
 The Company has established VSOE of the fair value of PCS in these circumstances.
 For arrangements with multiple elements that include the CyberKnife system, installation services, training services and a PCS service agreement, the Company recognizes the CyberKnife system and installation services revenue following installation and acceptance of the system by application of the residual method as prescribed in SOP No. 98-9 when VSOE of fair value exists for all undelivered elements in the arrangement, including PCS.

-Other revenues primarily consist of upgrade services revenues related to the sale of specialized services specifically contracted to provide current technology capabilities for units previously sold through a distributor into the Japan market.
+Other revenue primarily consists of upgrade revenues related to the sale of PCS contracts for specialized services specifically contracted to provide current technology capabilities for units previously sold through a distributor into the Japan market.
 The upgrade programs include elements where VSOE of fair value has not been established for the PCS.
 As a result, associated revenues are deferred and recognized ratably over the term of the PCS arrangement, generally four years.

 Service revenue for providing PCS, which includes warranty services, extended warranty services, unspecified when and if available product updates and technical support is deferred and recognized ratably over the service period, generally one year, until no further obligation exists.
-At the time of sale, the Company provides for the estimated incremental costs of meeting product warranty if the incremental warranty costs are expected to exceed
+At the time of sale, the Company provides for the estimated incremental costs of meeting product warranty if the incremental warranty costs are expected to exceed the related service revenues.
+Training and consulting service revenues, that are not deemed essential to the functionality of the CyberKnife system, are recognized as such services are performed.